ExtremeFLOW/neko/doc/pages/installation.md

 ```

 The `--rm` flag tells Docker to remove the container after the run is finished.
-Note that we use the image ID form before as the third argument.
+Note that we use the image ID from before as the third argument.
 As the run
 command we simply use `bash`, followed by a sequence of commands to actually
 execute the case.
 The commands are chained using `&&`, so one can easily add
 additional steps, for example, running `makeneko`.